 Time: One day workshop.

-Tired of all that tedious measuring, templates, and precision?
-Cut loose on this really fun, spontaneous and free form quilt.
-This quilt was made for a television commercial, and what started as a small quilt top only quickly turned into a twin sized finished quilt (due to the fickle director’s changing ideas) that was made in four days (thanks to the production schedule).
-The deal is, though, that it’s super fast and easy, and enjoyable to boot!
+Tired of all that tedious measuring, templates, and precision of quilt-making?
+Cut loose on this really fun and spontaneous free-form quilt.
+This quilt was made for a television commercial, and what started as a small quilt top quickly turned into a twin-sized finished quilt (due to the fickle director’s changing ideas) that was made in four days (thanks to the production schedule).
+The deal is, though, that this quilt (and quilting clasS) is super fast and easy — and enjoyable to boot!
 With some minimal preparation prior to class, most students will leave with a finished wall hanging top.

 Time: One day workshop

-In this fun hands-on class you will learn gradation dyeing of one fabric color in six shades.
+In this fun hands-on class, you will learn gradation dyeing of one fabric color in six shades.
 This process uses a series of 5 gallon buckets.
-You will also learn the low immersion dyeing process as described in the book Dye It By Accident.
+You will also learn the low immersion fabric dyeing process as described in the book Dye It By Accident.
 Three yards of fabric will be provided along with dyes and other materials needed for the class.
-Wear old clothes and bring kitchen type rubber gloves, a dust mask (available from building supply stores), 8 plastic grocery bags, and a five gallon bucket.
+Wear old clothes and bring kitchen type rubber gloves, a dust mask (available from building supply stores), eight plastic grocery bags, and a five-gallon bucket.